Kong/design-tokens/README.md

 - Tokens defined in the `/tokens/source/` directory **WILL** be exported in the build files.
 - Tokens defined in the `/tokens/alias/` directory can be utilized/referenced within the `/tokens/source/` files; however, these tokens will **NOT** be exported in the build files.
 - Token aliases (e.g. color aliases) **must not** be exposed/exported from the production build
+- Component tokens **must** be defined within the `/tokens/source/components` directory.
+All tokens for a component should be defined in a single JSON file, `{component-name}.json`
 - Tokens at the "root" of their structure **must** be defined with a key of `"_"` to allow for nested child tokens.
 Example:

     <details>